awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-algo.md

       1. For `IsRequired`, specify whether the hyperparameter is required\.

       1. For `IsTunable`, specify `true` if this hyperparameter can be tuned when a user runs a hyperparameter tuning job that uses this algorithm\.
-For information, see [Perform Automatic Model Tuning](automatic-model-tuning.md)\.
+For information, see [Perform Automatic Model Tuning with SageMaker](automatic-model-tuning.md)\.

       1. For `Name`, specify a name for the hyperparameter\.